jaytaylor/html2text/README.md

 ## Introduction

+Ensure your emails are readable by all!

+Turns HTML into raw text, useful for sending fancy HTML emails with a equivalently nicely formatted TXT document as a fallback (e.g. for people who don't allow HTML emails or have other display issues).

 html2text is a simple golang package for rendering HTML into plaintext.

 There are still lots of improvements to be had, but FWIW this has worked fine for my [basic] HTML-2-text needs.